RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 ### Shell Command Interface

 The shell command line interface is implemented in C, with the underlying functions either in C or in assembly.
-The serial interfaces (ACIA and SIO/2, and 8085 SOD) are configured for __115200 baud 8n2__.
+The serial interfaces (ACIA, SIO/2, UART, and 8085 SOD) are configured for __115200 baud 8n2__.

 Again, here is a view of what success looks like.